math1um/objects-invariants-properties/README.md

 load("gt_precomputed_database.sage")
 ```

 Note that the OIP-GT GitHub repository contains lists of graphs that are not by default included in the release download.
 You can download some additional lists (ex. a list of all maximal triangle-free graphs up to order 16) from the [Objects directory on GitHub](https://github.com/math1um/objects-invariants-properties/tree/master/src/Objects).
-These are either loaded by
+These are either loaded with a command like
 ```sage
 load("dimacsgraphs.sage")
 ```